omniflex-io/omniflex-express-todo-list-boiler/modules/todo-lists/USE_CASES.md

 ### Invitation Management
 - Users can view their pending invitations
 - Users can view their accepted invitations
-- List owners can view and manage invitations to their lists
+- List owners can view and manage all invitations to their lists
 - List owners can approve or reject pending invitations
+- List owners can view and manage their invitation codes
+- Users can only view invitations where they are:
+  - The list owner
+  - The inviter
+  - The invitee
+- Non-owner list members cannot view other members' invitations
 - Invitations require both user acceptance and owner approval
-- List owners can view and manage their invitation codes

 ### Access Validation
 - All operations require valid authentication
 - List operations require active membership
 - Item operations validate list access first
+- Owner operations validate list ownership
+- Invitation operations validate appropriate access rights:
+  - List-wide invitation operations require ownership
+  - Individual invitation operations require owner/inviter/invitee status
+- Discussion and message operations validate list membership

 ## Best Practices